Skip to main content

 Obligations of the National Archives of Iceland

-The National Archives of Iceland has a statutory obligation to supervise the submission of documents by the parties under Article 13 of Act No. 77/2014 on Public Archives.
-It states that the National Archives shall “supervise the implementation of this law by the submission parties, regulations set by the Minister on the basis of this law and rules established under Article 8; submission parties shall grant access to their premises for examinations in the interests of supervision of public archives”.
+The National Archives of Iceland has a statutory obligation to monitor those who are obligated by law to transfer their archives to a Public Archive according to Article 13 of Act No. 77/2014 on Public Archives.
+It states that the National Archives shall “monitor the implementation of this Act, of any Regulation issued by the Minister on the basis thereof, or of rules laid down pursuant to Article 8, by entities subject to an obligation of transfer; such entities must grant access to their premises for the purposes of inspections carried out as part of the monitoring of public archives;

-On the basis of this provision and the rules that apply to the archiving and document management of the parties that are required to deliver documents, the National Archives of Iceland has developed its organized controls, which consist of regular inspections and on the other hand, organized inspection visits to the facilities of the parties that are required to deliver documents.
+On the basis of this provision and the rules that apply to the archiving and records management of the entities that are required to transfer their archives, the National Archives of Iceland has formed structured surveillance, which consist of regular surveillance surveys and on planned audits to the facilities of those required to transfer documents by law.

-The National Archives of Iceland conducted its first comprehensive surveillance survey of the State's delegated entities in 2004.
+The National Archives of Iceland conducted its first comprehensive surveillance survey of the State's entities required by law to transfer their archives in 2004.
 The next survey was however not conducted until 2012.
 Since then, surveillance surveys have been conducted every four years.
-In 2017, a survey was also conducted on the records of municipal offices that are delegated to the National Archives.
-The National Archives of Iceland plans to conduct such comprehensive surveillance surveys every four years to get an overview of the status of the country's records and records management and to monitor its development.
-To promote effective and transparent surveillance, the National Archives of Iceland has developed a development model where the status of the delegated entity in the records and records management is assessed based on the results of the surveillance survey.
-The results of the surveillance survey are also used each time to develop a plan for organized surveillance and follow-up that is valid for the next four years or until the next surveillance survey is on the agenda.
+In 2017, a survey was also conducted on the records of municipal offices that are under the National Archives surveillance.
+The National Archives of Iceland plans to conduct such comprehensive surveillance surveys every four years to get an overview of the status of the country's archiving and records management and to monitor its development.
+To promote effective and transparent surveillance, the National Archives of Iceland has developed a maturity model where the status of the archiving and records management in the public sector is assessed based on the results of the surveillance survey.
+The results of the surveillance survey are also used to decide the surveillance emphasis for the next four years.

 Laws, regulations and rules relating to the custody and records management of the persons subject to the obligation of delivery